802 - Income

 It is the responsibility of the board treasurer in conjunction with the board secretary to bring a contract with an outside person to invest school district funds, to advise on investments, to direct investments, to act in a fiduciary capacity or to perform other services to the board for review and approval.
 The board treasurer in conjunction with the board secretary will also provide the board and superintendent with information about and verification of the outside person's fiduciary bond.
 Contracts with outside persons will include a clause requiring the outside person to notify the school district within 30 days of any material weakness in internal structure or regulatory orders or sanctions against the outside person regarding the services being provided to the school district and to provide the documents necessary for the performance of the investment portion of the school district audit.
 Contracts with outside persons will not be based on the performance of the investment portfolio.

-The board treasurer in conjunction with the board secretary is responsible for reporting to and reviewing with the superintendent, semi-annually, and with the board the investment portfolio's performance, transaction activity, and current investments including the percent of the investment portfolio by type of investment and by issuer and maturities.
+The board treasurer in conjunction with the board secretary is responsible for reporting to and reviewing with the superintendent and the board, semi-annually, the investment portfolio's performance, transaction activity, and current investments including the percent of the investment portfolio by type of investment and by issuer and maturities.
 The report will also include trend lines by month over the last year and year-to-year trend lines regarding the performance of the investment portfolio.
-It is also the responsibility of the board treasurer in conjunction with the board secretary to obtain the information necessary to ensure that the investments and the outside persons doing business with the school district meet the requirements outlined in this policy.
+It will also be the responsibility of the board treasurer in conjunction with the board secretary to obtain the information necessary to ensure that the investments and the outside persons doing business with the school district meet the requirements outlined in this policy.

-It is the responsibility of the board secretary in conjunction with the board treasurer to deliver a copy of this policy to the school district's depositories, auditor, and outside persons doing business with the school district.
+It is the responsibility of the board treasurer to deliver a copy of this policy to the school district's depositories, auditor, and outside persons doing business with the school district.

 Adopted: 6/70